webdriverio/webdriverio/packages/wdio-mocha-framework/README.md

 };
 ```

+Note that interfaces supported are `bdd`, `tdd` and `qunit`.
+If you want to provide a custom interface, it should expose methods compatible with them and be named ending with `-bdd`, `-tdd` or `-qunit` accordingly.

 ## `mochaOpts` Options

 Options will be passed to the Mocha instance.
 See the list of supported Mocha options [here](https://github.com/mochajs/mocha/wiki/Using-mocha-programmatically#set-options).